TaqieldinHamoda/CSC492VisualDesignForDeepLearningConcepts/README.md

 In order to render the videos, Manim must be installed.
 Please see [Manim's installation guide](https://docs.manim.community/en/stable/installation.html) for more information.

-**Note**: **DO NOT** use Manim 0.12.0 to compile the videos as it is unstable at the time of uploading this README.
-The videos were developed with Manim 0.11.0 and it is the prefered version to compile the videos with.
+**Note**: **DO NOT** use Manim 0.12.0 to render the videos as it is unstable at the time of uploading this README.
+The videos were developed with Manim 0.11.0 and it is the prefered version to render the videos with.

 **Note**: since Latex is used in the videos rendered, the [optional dependencies](https://docs.manim.community/en/stable/installation/linux.html#optional-dependencies) must be installed as well.